Report: 6 of 10 Millennials Have ‘Low’ Technology Skills

 First of all, your photos will be at least a thousand times bigger in file size than most of your documents.

-My first recommendation is to put all photos and videos on external hard drives like the ones pictured above.
+I first recommend putting all photos and videos on external hard drives like the ones pictured above.

 Hard Drives work like filing cabinets.
 You need to think of a file structure for organizing because it doesn’t take long for this to get cumbersome.

 Rename your Hard Drives.
-You can use anything you like, but even something like “Stanley_2018” will work.
+You can use anything, but even something like “Stanley_2018” will work.

 Clean Computer